-In our country, it is a very common scenario where the female employees take a break from their career.
+In our country, it is a very common scenario where female employees take a break from their careers.
 The reason may vary from their marriage, relocation, new life excitement, child care, or even elderly care in the family.
 Once they go for a break, they generally do not analyze the effect on their career thereafter.
-Most of the times, this break is undefined and the end date is not decided.
+Most of the time, this break is undefined and the end date is not decided.

 Be in touch: Make sure when you are on break, you still keep in touch with your old colleagues, managers, and other HR professionals online through professional social media platforms.
 Once you decide to go back, these networks will play a big role in getting you hired at the earliest.

-And now, to all my HR friends, I would suggest to keep your eyes towards the women who want to come back to work after taking a career break because you may find them the most honest, hardworking, aggressive to achieve more, multi-tasking abilities, and above all thankful to the company that gives them chance to get back into corporate life.
+And now, to all my HR friends, I would suggest keeping your eyes towards the women who want to come back to work after taking a career break because you may find them the most honest, hardworking, aggressive to achieve more, multi-tasking abilities, and above all thanks to the company that gives them chance to get back into corporate life.

 See other posts by

 Questions you may like to AnswerHow Celebrate Independence Day in Office?

 Interview Question: What is your greatest strength...

 What is the one quality the HR has to have to get ...

 How should HR interact with employees on their per...

 Why don't HRs get to make the decision related to ...